fontforge/fontforge/doc/sphinx/faq.rst

      This corresponds to the PostScript Family
    * SubFamily

-     Vaguely like the weight field, but takes all stylistic varients not just weight.
+     Vaguely like the weight field, but takes all stylistic variants not just weight.

      This might be "Bold", "Italic", "Bold Italic", "SemiBold", "Condensed", ...